Yningg/Cohesion_Evaluation/README.md

 ### Original_Datasets
 1. Original_Dataset (Preprocessed_ver.): The preprocessed four datasets are provided, including llama version and vader version
-2. Node_Mapping: The mapping file for tranferring node id between original_id and mapped_id started from index 0
+2. Node_Mapping: The mapping file for transferring node id between original_id and mapped_id started from index 0
 3. Query_Nodes: Code, query nodes, and mapped query nodes are all provided